Copper is King, but …

 Portugal’s claim to South Africa, as I’m sure I’ll document later, vanished as the Dutch-English rivalry took over.

-Our second dot was a stop at the Garden Route Game Lodge, which was a 2 hour drive through a game preserve.
+Our second dot was a stop at the Garden Route Game Lodge, which was a two hour drive through a game preserve.
 It might have had more impact had I not been in a real game reserve because what it was was basically a zoo.
 The reserve was the brainchild of two families who bought a lot of farmland and restored it to sort of veld, and added game animals.
 We were in a Land Cruiser and were able to see animals close up, including a white rhinoceros and a male lion (the lions were in their own quarters, separated by an electric fence, because if they were mixed in with the other animals, the tour guide observed, “we’d have no animals left before long.”
 The lodge sends some animals into the lion area periodically, so the lions get to hunt.)
 I suppose the good thing is that customers are guaranteed to see animals (not the case in the bush), and that the animals are conserved.

 Tonight I’m staying at a posh upscale hotel in Hermanus, the Marine.
 Brad Pitt stayed here last year according to the publicity, and I wonder what they’ll say next year about my having been here this year?